maesse/HTTPIntercepter/README.md

 # HTTP Intercepter

-A tiny debug HTTP interceptor: it exposes an `/inbound` endpoint that accepts any POST request, stores it in memory, and shows it in a minimalist Vue UI.
+A tiny debug HTTP intercepter: it exposes an `/inbound` endpoint that accepts any POST request, stores it in memory, and shows it in a minimalist Vue UI.
 Includes a FastAPI backend API for listing, viewing, and deleting captured requests.

 [![CI](https://github.com/maesse/HTTPIntercepter/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/maesse/HTTPIntercepter/actions/workflows/ci.yml)